A stochastic analysis of greedy routing in a spatially dependent sensor network: Multihop distribution

 \subsection{Number of hops}

 Let the random variable $N$ represent the total number of hops required for a message to reach the sink.
 The distribution of $N$ gives a different perspective of the performance of a routing method in a sensor network.
-The random variables $N$ and $Z_n$ are connected by a simple result \cite{KEELER1}, which has been used to calculate the distribution of $N$ from the distribution of $Z_n$ in the homogeneous setting \cite{KEELER2}.
-We use this relation to calculate the equivalent results under our spatially-dependent node density model.
+The random variables $N$ and $Z_n$ are connected by a simple result \cite{KEELER1}, which in short says that for all $n \geq1$, the relation $\Prob_D(N\leq n)=1-\Prob_D(Z_{n-1}<\ell-r)$ holds.
+This results has been used to calculate the distribution of $N$ from the distribution of $Z_n$ in the homogeneous setting \cite{KEELER2}.
+We use this relation to calculate the equivalent results under our spatially dependent node density model (see results in Fig. \ref{Pn2a}, \ref{Pn2b} and \ref{Pn3a}).
+Moreover, we note that the limiting value of $\Prob_D(N\leq n)$ as $n \to \infty$ is the probability that the message ever reaches the sink, which is an important performance measure of the system, and can be derived only when all the dependence is incorporated into the model.